Looking for Workamajig Alternatives? These 12 are Worth Checking Out

 #2 Scheduling difficulties

 Ensuring tasks are properly scheduled is just as important as making sure they’re properly assigned.
-Unfortunately, some Workamajig users have faced difficulties with scheduling that have resulted in poor workload management which can cause burnout.
+Unfortunately, some Workamajig users have faced scheduling difficulties that tend to result in poor workload management, increasing the likelihood of team burnout.

 Source: Capterra